 The other key consideration is support.
 Data protection vendors provide customer support for their solutions.
 VMware simply provides the APIs for these vendors to use in their solutions.
 A common question is “What backup software does VMware support?”
 Technically, the answer is “None.”
 Customer support is provided by the data protection vendor.
 Therefore, it is very important to verify the data protection solution you are considering is compatible and fully supported—by the backup vendor—with your specific environment.

 As mentioned previously, there are many data protection solutions for VMware platforms.
 This provides you with a wide variety of solutions to choose from based on your environment, requirements, and budget.

 General Data Protection Recommendations

 VMware provides APIs for vendors to use when building data protection products.
 These are standard APIs available to all data protection vendors.
-How these APIs are implemented in various data protection solutions often vary.
-That means the recommended best practices for one solution might be different than another.
-You should consult with your data protection vendors to get specific recommendations for your environment and their solution.
+How these APIs are implemented in various data protection solutions often varies.
+That means the recommended best practices for one solution might differ.
+You should consult with your data protection vendors for specific recommendations for your environment and their solution.
 Below is a short list of general recommendations and observations.

 - Agent-less, snapshot-based virtual machine backups are enough in most cases.
-However, certain applications such as mail servers and databases can benefit from the use of in-guest backup agents.
+However, certain applications, such as mail servers and databases, can benefit from using in-guest backup agents.
 It is common for organizations to perform a combination of snapshot (agent-less) backups and agent backups.

 - If possible, maintain two copies of your backup data—one on-site, another off-site.
 The on-site copy helps facilitate faster restores.
 The off-site copy is for disaster recovery.